 Apps from the Microsoft Store are executed in a sandbox and can not write to all of the registry.
-Creating a context menu entry for the TreeSize Free store version is thus not possible.
+Creating a context menu entry from within TreeSize Free itself is thus not possible.

 These differences can occur because the free version does not take all NTFS-specific features into account.

 TreeSize Free recognizes compressed and sparse files.
 The new compression methods LZX and XPress, introduced with Windows 10, are supported with TreeSize Free v4.1 and above.